emintham/myblog/src/content/blog/how-i-write-rfcs.md

 helping with surfacing issues I missed.
 I am sharing this approach to invite discussion and feedback as I am always looking for ways to improve myself.

+**Important**: When I say "AI assistant" in this post, I am referring in particular to thinking models that are similar to or more powerful than [Gemini 2.5 Pro](https://gemini.google.com).
+You will likely not get the same results with a less capable assistant.
+I have not done experiments to see if the AI's achievement in coding benchmarks translates to better design thinking.
+If anyone has done such experiments, please let me know in the comments below.

 ## The Process

 ### Ponder the Problem Independently